BrutPitt/virtualGizmo3D/readme.md

-# virtualGizmo3D &nbsp;v2.1.3
+# vGizmo3D / virtualGizmo3D &nbsp;v3.1 beta
-**virtualGizmo3D** is an 3D GIZMO manipulator: like a trackball it provides a way to rotate, move and scale a model, with mouse, also with dolly and pan features
+**vGizmo3D** / **virtualGizmo3D** is an 3D GIZMO manipulator: like a trackball it provides a way to rotate, move and scale a model, with mouse, also with dolly and pan features
 You can also define a way to rotate the model around any single axis.
 It use mouse movement on screen, mouse buttons and (eventually) key modifiers, like *Shift/Ctrl/Alt/Super*, that you define